enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - Now let's talk about why federated subscriptions are harder to build than they look on paper.
 - The drawing was easy.
-The implementation isn't.
+But the implementation isn't...
 -->

 ---

 # Four Reasons

-- Many transports - we support all five in production use
+- Many transports - we support all five
 - Data spans subgraphs - per event, not once at the start
 - Protocol mismatch - clients and subgraphs rarely speak the same protocol
 - Long-lived by nature - the request that started it is long gone

 <!--
-- Four reasons this is harder than it looks.
+- There's four reasons this is harder than it looks.
 - First, there are many transports for subscriptions.
 Not one.
-We support all five in serious use.
+  - We support all five.
 - Second, every single event coming through can need data from multiple subgraphs.
-We'll come back to this.
+  - We'll come back to this.
 - Third, the protocol your client speaks is often not the protocol your subgraph speaks.
 The router has to bridge that.
-- Fourth, subscriptions outlive the request that opened them.
+- And fourth, subscriptions outlive the request that opened them.
 Which means anything the stream touches has to survive past that original request.
 -->

 ---